ANN ARBOR, Mich. (AP) John Beilein acknowledged Monday afternoon that he had quite a few text messages on his phone.

-Michigan is No. 1 in The Associated Press' college basketball poll for the first time since its Fab Five days 20 years ago.
+The Wolverines are No. 1 in The Associated Press' college basketball poll for the first time since their Fab Five days 20 years ago, but Beilein is determined not to get carried away with all this recognition.

-Michigan received 51 first-place votes from the 65-member national media panel Monday, 38 more than Kansas, which moved up one spot.
+Michigan received 51 first-place votes from the 65-member national media panel Monday.
+Kansas moved up one spot to No. 2 and had 13 first-place votes.
 They are the only one-loss teams in the poll.
+Indiana, Florida, which drew the other first-place vote, and Duke complete the top five.

-The Wolverines advanced from No. 2 to take the No. 1 spot for the fourth time.
-They were there for 10 weeks in 1964-65, eight weeks in 1976-77 and three weeks at the start of 1992-93, the Fab Five's second season together.
+The Wolverines advanced from No. 2 to become No. 1 for the fourth time.
+They were at the top for 10 weeks in 1964-65, eight weeks in 1976-77 and three weeks at the start of 1992-93, the Fab Five's second and final season together.

 That season, Chris Webber, Juwan Howard, Jalen Rose, Jimmy King and Ray Jackson made it to the national championship game for the second straight year.